rutvikk05/chess-server/README.md

     docker exec -it --user 1000:1000 pgn_chess_server_php_fpm php cli/ws-server.php
     Welcome to PGN Chess Server
     Commands available:
+    /captures									Gets the pieces captured by both players.
     /history									The current game's history.
     /metadata									Metadata of the current game.
     /piece position: square								Gets a piece by its position on the board.